✓ Updated May 2026

 Frequently Asked Questions

-For a perfect blend of warm weather and fewer people, aim for late spring (May-June) or early autumn (September-October).
-The sea is wonderfully warm for swimming, and you'll have plenty of space on the sand at Finikoudes or Mackenzie Beach.
-Plus, the evenings are still balmy enough to enjoy al fresco dining without feeling rushed.
+For a perfect balance of warm weather and fewer people, aim for late May to early June or September to early October.
+The sea is wonderfully warm for swimming, and you'll have plenty of space on Finikoudes Beach or the quieter Mackenzie Beach.
+Plus, the evenings are still lovely and mild for al fresco dining.

 I'm interested in experiencing some local culture beyond the typical tourist spots.
 Any recommendations?